ashwinchembu/165a-winter-2024/README.md

 Use ```make optimized```

 ## Compiler optimization and profile guided optimizations
-Use ```make profiling```
-Run a python file.
+Use ```make profiling``` then run a python file.
 This run will be slower because gcc gathers information about our program.
+Use one that is a good representation of general use of the database.
 Then use ```make _profiled```